TareqRafed/Nadsoft-react/README.md

 # Recommended

-Make sure to install Eslint, Stylelint, Prettier plugins using vscode market also I highly recommended to use these settings for vscode, to get the best dev expereience
+Make sure to install Eslint, Stylelint, Prettier plugins using vscode market also I highly recommend to use these settings for vscode, to get the best dev expereience
 ```
 {
   "editor.formatOnSave": true,